Gaze-LLE: Gaze Target Estimation via Large-Scale Learned Encoders: Experiment Details for Section 3.2

 \section{Experiment Details for Section 3.2}

-In this section, we provide further details about our experiments in Section 3.2 that investigate early vs. late head position integration, transformer vs. convolutional decoding, and head \& scene branch vs. scene-branch only design.
+In this section, we provide further details about our experiments in Sec.~\ref{sec:motivation} that investigate early vs. late head position integration, transformer vs. convolutional decoding, and head \& scene branch vs. scene-branch only design.

 \paragraph{Scene \& Head Backbones} We use a frozen DINOv2 ViT-Base backbone for both the scene branch and the head branch.
 For the scene branch, we use input size $448\times448$, yielding a feature map $x_\text{scene}\in \mathbb{R}^{768\times32\times32}$.
 Because the head occupies a smaller portion of the full-resolution image, we use input size $224\times224$ for the head branch and upsample the resulting feature map to $x_\text{head}\in \mathbb{R}^{768\times32\times32}$ so it can be concatenated with $x_\text{scene}$.
 We concatenate $x_\text{scene}$ and $x_\text{head}$ channel-wise to form the combined features $x\in \mathbb{R}^{1536\times32\times32}$.
 For the scene-only variant, we set $x=x_\text{scene}\in\mathbb{R}^{768\times32\times32}$.